 What it will take to get a 6.5% unemployment rate

 Federal Reserve Chairman Ben Bernanke holds a press conference following a Federal Open Market Committee meeting at the Federal Reserve Bank headquarters Dec.
 12, 2012 in Washington, D.C.
-The Federal Reserve announced it would continue its monthly purchase of $85 million in Treasury bonds and mortgage-backed securities until the outlook for the labor market improves.

 The major business news this week came from the Federal Reserve's meeting, and Chairman Ben Bernanke's announcement that the Fed will keep interest rates at-or-near zero until unemployment rates drop to 6.5 percent.
 It's the first time the central bank has put a number on its policy decisions.